-The project site is surrounded by Lurin Avenue, a 66-foot local street, Cole Avenue, an 88-foot arterial street, and Mariposa Avenue, a 66-foot collector street.
-Surrounding land uses include single-family residences to the north (across Lurin Avenue), east (across Cole Avenue), and south (across Mariposa Avenue), and vacant land to the west (Exhibit 3).
+Surrounding land uses include single-family residences to the north and south (across Lurin Avenue), a residential development under construction to the east, and vacant land to the west (Exhibit 3).

-On May 18, 2008, the City Council annexed the project site under Annexation 107 (P06-0453), which annexed 290 acres of the Alta Cresta area into the City.
-Annexation 107 included Annexation Areas 107-A through 107-E. The project site is located within Annexation Areas 107-C, 107-D, and 107-E.
+On May 13, 2008 the City Council annexed the project site under Annexation 107 (Planning Case P06-0453).
+The resulting annexation of the 290 acres of the Alta Cresta area, established appropriate General Plan Land Use designations, and amended the Orangecrest Specific Plan establishing Planning Areas 107-A through 107-E. The subject project is located within Planning Area 107-C.